tedunderwood/genre/readme.md

 features
 --------
 Python code that extracted features at a page level.
+This really needs to be refactored; it's probably the least portable part of the workflow right now.

 munging
 -------